DarrenJParker/Useful_scripts/README.md

   * **HTSeq_to_edgeR.py** | Takes a directory of read count files from HTseq and produces a single csv file for use in EdgeR (or similar), along with a stat file.

 * **gff_feature_lengths.py** | Gets lengths of features in a gff file, summed by a parent ID.

-* **fasta_file_tidier.py** | Takes a fasta file, orders sequences by size, and renames them sequentially.
-Also filters out small contigs if required.

 * **gff_name_updater.py** | Updates the contig names of gff file made on one fasta file with those in a new fasta file (e.g. a renamed subset of the original file)